yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 ## Unit Tests

 The directory `tests` contain unit tests for developers working on tet_mesh_tools.
- Inside is a script called `unit_tests.py` which executes the tests, and the required input and output files for these tests.
+Inside is a script called `unit_tests.py` which executes the tests, this can be run by typing.

-To get started quickly, the usage message can be viewed with the following command:

-`python tetmeshtools/tests/unit_tests.py -h``

-There are three unit tests, which are as follows:

-   1. Tests running tet_from_pix without coarsening the input MRC file.
-   2. Tests running mrc_zoom.
-   3. Tests running tet_from_pix with coarsening of the input MRC file.

-If unit_tests is called with no flags, all three tests will run.
-To run specific tests, use the `t` or `--test` flag with the number(s) of test(s).
-For example, to run tests 1 and 3, run the following command:

-`python tetmeshtools/tests/unit_tests.py -t 1,3``
+`python tetmeshtools/tests/unit_tests.py`

-The command line will print out each test ran and state if they passed or failed.

 ## Worked Example

-Because publicly availabe PDB files are more common than cryo-em MRC files, in this example a MRC is simulated from a PDB.
-The example uses the small plant protien crambin (3nir.pdb) a available from [https://www.rcsb.org/structure/3NIR](https://www.rcsb.org/structure/3NIR).
+Because publicly available PDB files are more common than cryo-em MRC files, in this example a MRC is simulated from a PDB.
+The example uses the small plant protein crambin (3nir.pdb) a available from [https://www.rcsb.org/structure/3NIR](https://www.rcsb.org/structure/3NIR).

 1. Make a simulated MRC file by running `pdb_to_mrc -i <path>\3nir.pdb -o <path>\3nir.mrc -n 15 15 15 -w soft`

-2. To see the information in the files header run `mrc_header_info -i <path>\3nir.mrc`
+2. To see the information in the file’s header run `mrc_header_info -i <path>\3nir.mrc`

 3. To see the statistics of the data in the image run `mrc_image_stats -i <path>\3nir.mrc`

-4. To convert to a mesh in tetgen format using five tetrahedra per voxel, run: `mrc_to_tets -i <path>\3nir.mrc -o 3nir -v -f -t 1.5 -w -V -p -m2 -n 10 10 10`
+4. To convert to a mesh in Tetgen format using five tetrahedra per voxel, run: `mrc_to_tets -i <path>\3nir.mrc -o 3nir -v -f -t 1.5 -w -V -p -m2 -n 10 10 10`

 5. View the mesh run `tgv -i <path>\3nir`